 Where you create an account to use our online services and software tools, you are responsible for keeping your password confidential.
 We advise you not to share your password or use a password you commonly use otherwise as the transmission of information over the internet is not guaranteed to be secure.

-6. Right of Access, Rectification, Erasure and Portability
+6. Right of Access, Rectification, Erasure and Objection

 You may ask ECMWF to access a copy of your personal data, as well as to rectify and erase any such data.
 If you are a registered user, in order to do either, you can request deletion of your account at any time.
 Deletion of the account will terminate your service contract with ECMWF.
-You have right to request from ECMWF to export your personal data to a third party.
-Any such as well as further requests you should address in writing to the ECMWF PII Protection Officer at the following addresses: pii‐protection‐email@example.com or Legal Section, ECMWF, Shinfield Park, Reading, RG2 9AX, United Kingdom.
+You have right to object to ECMWF processing your personal data.
+Any such as well as further requests you should address in writing to the ECMWF PII Protection Officer at the following addresses: email@example.com or ECMWF, PII Protection Officer, Shinfield Park, Reading, RG2 9AX, United Kingdom.

 7. Data Retention